Black Theater of Ardmore

 Today, Carter County is home to numerous historical sites, including the Chickasaw National Recreation Area, which was established in 1902 as the first national park in Oklahoma.
 The county also boasts a diverse economy, with sectors such as healthcare, manufacturing, and tourism contributing to its growth and development.

-This timeline provides a concise overview of the key events in the history of Carter County, Oklahoma.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carter County, Oklahoma.

 • 1837 - The land that is now Carter County is part of the Chickasaw Nation's territory.